transkratia/transkratia/README.md

-- 👋 Hi, I’m @transkratia
+- 👋 Hi, I’m Thalia!
-- 👀 I’m interested in anime
+- 👀 I’m interested in anime, gaming and more...
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I'm do not looking to collaborate on anything
-- 📫 How to reach me? @transkratia in any social media
+- 📫 How to reach me?
+Try 'transkratia' in any social media

 <!---
 transkratia/transkratia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.